1337hero/boldandadventurous.com/z_archive/disclosure-statement.md

 ## DISCLOSURE STATEMENT

-As you've probably noticed, we link to various products and/or services in our articles.
+As you’ve probably noticed, we link to various products and/or services in our articles.
 When you make a purchase though one of these links, we receive a small commission to help keep this site going.
-This doesn't cost you anything, it's just a way for the various sites to thank us for sending them traffic.
+This doesn’t cost you anything, it’s just a way for the various sites to thank us for sending them traffic.

 Thanks for your support!